 Rosemary oil vs. Minoxidil for people with hair loss

-Rosemary oil and minoxidil are both commonly used to promote hair growth and prevent hair loss.
-While minoxidil is an FDA-approved drug for treating hair loss, rosemary oil is a natural ingredient that has been traditionally used for promoting hair growth.
+Rosemary oil and Minoxidil are both commonly used to promote hair growth and prevent hair loss.
+While Minoxidil is an FDA-approved drug for treating hair loss, rosemary oil is a natural ingredient traditionally used to promote hair growth.
 There have been some studies comparing the efficacy of these two treatments.

 What is rosemary oil used for?

 For hair loss, rosemary oil can be used in several different ways.
 You can apply rosemary oil to your scalp by mixing it with a carrier oil, like coconut or olive oil.
 Alternatively, you can use rosemary oil-infused hair masks or add a few drops to your shampoo or conditioner.